chef/chef-web-docs/chef_master/source/config_rb_manage.rst

 .. tag chef_manager

-Chef management console is a web-based interface for the Chef server that provides users a way to manage the following objects:
+Chef management console is a web-based interface for the Chef Infra Server that provides users a way to manage the following objects:

 * Nodes
 * Cookbooks and recipes